 - Operation C (Game Boy)

-There are 10 games on that list , although some are nearly identical.
+There are 10 games on that , although some are nearly identical.
 For example, the first three titles are basically the same game.
-NES and Arcade versions are different in art style and some minor map and enemy changes but the similarities are undisputable - it is a port of the same game after all.
+NES and Arcade versions are and some minor map and enemy changes but the similarities are undisputable - it is a port of the same game after all.
 On the other hand, NES and Famicom versions are pretty much the same.

 The same differences apply for Super Contra from the Arcade and Super C on NES.
 Contra III: The Alien Wars and Super Probotector: Alien Rebels, however, are probably the most interesting of the clone bunch.